MelSumner/e-a11y-modal/README.md

 # Ember A11y Modal

 This addon is intended to provide a simple, accessible, button-triggered modal.
 It uses the `inert` polyfill (see https://github.com/WICG/inert).
+(Note: If you are looking for more complexity, please review [ember-modal-dialog](https://github.com/yapplabs/ember-modal-dialog), noting that you may need to add focus trapping for that addon.)

 Please read _all_ of the design details before considering this modal for your application.